ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 "Blocked", "Censored", and "Filtered" are thus used to refer to "Forged Answer (4)", "Blocked (15)", "Censored (16)", and "Filtered (17)".

-The document refers to an extended DNS error using its purpose, not its INFO-CODE as per Table 3 of [RFC8914].
-"Forged Answer", "Blocked", "Censored", and "Filtered" are thus used to refer to "Forged Answer (4)", "Blocked (15)", "Censored (16)", and "Filtered (17)".

 # DNS Filtering Techniques and Their Limitations {#existing-techniques}

 Today, DNS responses can be filtered by sending a bogus (also called